thomruns/NexterTKD/README.md

 Styling for the (non-functional) button in the sidebar.

 ## Branch Header
 Content and styling for a complex header section.
+As with the Story section, the Header consists of two sides:

+### __header
+Styling for the left side, with logo, CTA button, and other content

+### __realtors
+Styling for the right side of the header section, with info on featured realtors